Master's in Counseling

 - Several courses are available in an accelerated 8-week format to give students an opportunity to increase the pace of their degree path.

-- Walsh features a high-tech, on-site counseling center that where mental health counseling students see community clients, gaining critical hands-on learning opportunities while also serving the Walsh mission of service to others.
+- Walsh features a high-tech, on-site counseling center that where mental health counseling students see clients from the Northeast Ohio community, gaining critical hands-on learning opportunities while also serving the Walsh mission of service to others.

 - Students have the opportunity to gain international experience in Uganda while earning elective credits.